 How a Lawyer Can Help

-Consulting with an experienced car accident lawyer after a sideswipe accident can help you in numerous ways.
+Consulting with an experienced Orlando personal injury accident lawyer after a sideswipe accident can help you in numerous ways.
 Most directly, a lawyer can help you assess whether you have a potential claim for damages against someone else whose actions caused the accident.

 If you are lucky, the injuries you or your passengers sustain will not be serious enough to exceed your Florida PIP coverage.
 Even then, you may need a lawyer to fight your own insurance company to pay for the cost of your injuries and property damage.

 But many accidents are preventable, and some result in severe or tragically fatal injuries.
 Meeting with an attorney as soon as possible after a sideswipe collision can help you determine whether your accident is closer to one type or the other.

 If an attorney advises you that you may have a viable claim for damages against the party at fault, then retaining that attorney can benefit you in the following additional ways:

 - A car accident attorney can take over communications with insurance carriers (yours and the other parties) to protect your rights;

 - An auto accident attorney can investigate your accident and evaluate your injuries to identify who may have liability to you for how much money;